 I rejoice in this powerful evidence that the world is young, as Scripture indicates, even though the naturalistic stranglehold we abide in ignores and suppresses these truths.

-(This was originally published as a short “Creation Corner” article in the 2016.3 (Summer) edition of First News)
+This was originally published as a short “Creation Corner” article in a church bulletin (2016.3 Summer edition of First News, Dayton Open Bible)

 “Following Gauss, scientists continued to make global measurements of the field.
 Four decades ago, Keith McDonald and Robert Gunst (1967, 1968) compiled the results of such measurements from 1835 to 1965.
 They drew a startling conclusion: during those 130 years, the earth’s magnetic dipole moment had steadily decreased by over 8 percent!”
 (Humphreys, “Earth’s Magnetic Field,” (CRSQ 47, 2011), 194 ↩